rsembera/edgecase/docs/Documentation_README.md

 - New tables
 - New fields
 - Schema migrations
-- Design pattern changes

 **Route_Reference.md:**
 - New routes
 - Route signature changes
 - New blueprints
-- Shared utility updates

 **Architecture_Decisions.md:**
 - Major architectural decisions
 - Design pattern explanations
-- "Why we did it this way" insights

 **Debugging_Guide.md:**
 - New common issues discovered
 - Solutions to recurring problems

-- New debugging workflows
-- Tool tips and tricks
+**Project_Status:**
+- After each session
+- When features complete
+- When issues found/fixed

 ### How to Update